thedandano/CST334_OS/Lab6/README.md

 ### To Run:
 * Open Unix based terminal at file location and use "make" to generate binary files
-* Then use the command `./threadSync2` to run program
+* Then use the command `./threadSync2` to run the program

 ### Output Samples:
 #### threadSync2